kenjennings/Atari-Pet-Frogger/README_Porting.md

 **The 6502s**

-Games written in Assembly for other 6502-based computers would be easiest to port to the Atari in Assemble, since the language syntax will be similar.
+Games written in Assembly for other 6502-based computers would be easiest to port to the Atari in Assembly, since the language syntax will be similar.
+Many older Assemblers required line numbers that may not be allowed in modern Assemblers.
 It is possible older code may lack formulas or computation supported by modern assemblers.
 Managing idiosyncrasies of the different Assemblers may require retyping, or re-indenting.

 PET - 1977